Wildlife of the Lake Tahoe Basin

 American Marten

 The American marten is a fairly rare sight in the United States.
 These sleek and agile creatures have the nimbleness of squirrels, but are about the size of a small domestic cat.
 Their elongated bodies and bushy tails enable them to move with grace and agility, while their sharp claws provide excellent climbing abilities.
 You can spy the secretive creatures in Lake Tahoe's coniferous forests, when they're most active around dawn and dusk.
-To increase your chances of spotting a marten, listen for their high-pitched vocalizations, which they use to communicate with each other.
+To increase your chances of spotting a marten, listen for their high-pitched vocalizations.

 Fun fact: a group of martens is known as a "richness".
 Add that to a "murder" of crows!